NeOTF: Guidestar-free neural representation for broadband dynamic imaging through scattering: Methods

-where $I$ and $O$ are the intensity of speckle and object, respectively. $S$ is the PSF of the imaging system.
-As Fig.\ref{fig:principle-illustrates}(a) shows, the invasive scattering imaging method can directly reconstruct the object by measuring the PSF and deconvolution.
-In non-invasive speckle correlation scattering imaging, as shown in Fig.\ref{fig:principle-illustrates}(b), the autocorrelation of objects can be estimated from the autocorrelation of speckles\cite{katz2014non}.
+where $I$ and $O$ are the intensities of speckle and object, respectively. $S$ is the PSF of the imaging system. $\ast$ denotes the convolution operation.
+Based on this model, one of the most straightforward and commonly used methods for image reconstruction is deconvolution.

-where $S\star S$ can be considered as a Dirac function in ideal experimental setup due to the characteristics of random speckles.

-Fig.\ref{fig:principle-illustrates}(c) presents another method to achieve non-invasive imaging, which combines the iterative phase retrieval process and direct inverse-filtering\cite{wu2020non,tu2025deep,yuan2020dynamic}.

 According to Eq.(\ref{eq:convolution}), the Fourier transform of the object can be expressed by the following equation: